maxme1/decloud/README.md

 - Telegram full backups through its Client SDK
 - Slack full backups though its API

+Here's a [demo](https://maxme1.github.io/decloud/) with some random chats just to give you an idea of what it looks like.

 # What can it do?

 Pretty much everything except sending messages: